jxhnkndl/note-taker/README.md

 ## Description
 Minimal Node.js and Express powered web application for writing, referencing, and storing notes.
-Includes a simple API and mini-database for performing basic CRUD operations.
+Includes a mini-database for storing saved notes and simple API for performing basic CRUD operations.

 ## Technologies